-In [7] it was established that an ontological analysis through domain understanding and problem characterization are essential steps for a correct application of a KDD process and for an efficient comparison of techniques in a real problem.
-In this section the database analysis, assisted by a domain expert, is presented.
-The goal is to obtain a representative data structure of the domain, which allows it to obtain a data set completely filled without missing values.
-The usage of a domain expert is essential to obtain a deep comprehension about the data [8], [9].
+In [16] it was established that an ontological analysis through understanding and problem characterization of the domain are essential steps for a correct application of a KDD process and for an efficient techniques comparison in a real problem.
+In this section, the analysis of the database, assisted by a domain expert, is presented.
+The goal is to obtain a data structure, representative of the domain, which allows it to obtain a data set completely filled without missing values.
 Later, that set will be used by the data classification algorithms to estimate the income interval to which its values belong.

-The database used on the present work comes from a survey made with textile retail businessmen.
-This database contains missing data in great proportions (23,5%) where 0% of the records are completely filled.
+The database used on the present work comes from a survey made with textile retail businessmen, containing missing data in great proportions (23,5%) where 0% of the records are completely filled.
 Initially, each considered record is a store that answered the survey (634 stores) and each attribute is equivalent to a survey field (totalizing 71).
 Some main attributes of the database can be observed at Table I.